-- Differentiate variety of microstructure of non-ferrous materials (Al, Mg, Ti etc) using microscope [1, 2] - 2.
-Provide the comprehensive metallography procedure for a given non-ferrous metal or alloy [2, 1, 5, 11] - Analyze the microstructure of the given non-ferrous metal or alloy using microscope [1, 2, 11] - 4.
-Classify different heat treated microstructure of non-ferrous metals and alloys [1, 2]
+- At the end of the course student will be able Differentiate variety of microstructure of non-ferrous materials (AI, Mg, Ti etc) using microscope [1, 2] - 2.
+Provide the comprehensive metallography procedure for a given non-ferrous metal or alloy [2, 1, 5, 11] - 3.
+Analyze the microstructure of the given non-ferrous metal or alloy using microscope [1, 2, 11] - Classify different heat treated microstructure of non-ferrous metals and alloys [1, 2]

 Course Code : MTIR16

 Course Title : Internship / Industrial Training / Academic Attachment (2 to 3 months duration during summer vacation)

 Number of Credits 2

-Prerequisites : Nil
+Prerequisites (Course code) : Nil

-(Course code)

 Course Type : GIR

-To become familiar with current practises and emerging trends in the engineering sector, with emphasis on processing of metals and materials

-[Flexible; series of lectures in topics of current interest, as visualized by the course coordinator and the Head of the department, considering relevant institute guidelines]

-- 1. Become familiar with current design, manufacturing and application activities in the domain of metallurgical and materials engineering [10] - Understand professional responsibility of the engineer and become capable of engineering problem solving [5,6] - 3.
+Cou rse Learning Objectives To b become familiar with current practises and emerging trends in the engineering sect or, with emphasis on processing of metals and materials Cou Irse Content [Flex kible; series of lectures in topics of current interest, as visualized by the course co- ordir nator and the Head of the department, considering relevant institute guidelines] Cou rse Outcomes At the end of the course student will be able 1.
+Become familiar with current design, manufacturing and application activities in the domain of metallurgical and materials engineering [10] 2 Understand professional responsibility of the engineer and become capable of engineering problem solving [5,6] 3.
 Visualize emerging trends in the context of metals and materials [12]